 Primary responsibility for issuing penalty notices rests with the Local Authority (LA).
-It has been agreed that the Essex LA, will usually issue penalty notices.
+It has been agreed that the Missing Education & Child Employment Service, on behalf of Essex LA, will usually issue penalty notices.
 The Service will administer the scheme from any funds obtained as a result of issuing penalty notices.

 Head Teachers (assistant Head Teachers authorised by the Head Teacher) and police, and persons accredited by the police are all able to issue the notices under the Act, although there is no requirement for them to do so.
 In Essex it has been agreed that the Police will not issue penalty notices to parents of truants, but persons accredited by them may do so.
-Schools will not generally issue penalty notices but where a Head Teacher (or their designated assistants) or accredited person decides that a penalty notice is to be served, they must contact Attendance Compliance to ascertain if there is any current legal action.
+Schools will not generally issue penalty notices but where a Head Teacher (or their designated assistants) or accredited person decides that a penalty notice is to be served, they must email ME&CE.legal@essex.gov.uk to ascertain if there is any current legal action.
 A response will be sent within 24 hours.
 This will avoid a penalty notice being issued when the Local Authority is instigating legal intervention proceedings for irregular school attendance.